verge-io/docs/docs/ProductGuide/nvidiavGPU.md

 <br>

 15. Select ***vGPu profile*** (for the selected GPU device) from the dropdown list provided; available vGPU profile options will depend upon the specific GPU hardware.
-16.  **For VergeIO nodes containing more than one vGPU device: Repeat** the process for each additional vGPU device within the selected node, designating each physical device in the ***PCI Device*** dropdown list and selecting ***vGPU Profile*** to assign to the selected device.
+16.  **For VeregOS nodes containing more than one vGPU device: Repeat** the process for each additional vGPU device within the selected node, designating each physical device in the ***PCI Device*** dropdown list and selecting ***vGPU Profile*** to assign to the selected device.
 17. When finished selecting Profile(s) for all vGPU devices for the node, click **Submit** at the bottom of the page.

 <br>